boutiques/boutiques/schema/README.md

   * `max-list-entries`: Specify the maximum number of entries in the list.
 May only be used with List type inputs.
   * `requires-inputs`: ids of the inputs which must be active for this input to be available.
   * `disables-inputs`: ids of the inputs that are disabled when this input is active.
+  * `uses-absolute-path`: true if file inputs need to be passed as absolute paths.
+If false, any of absolute or relative path may be used.
 * **`output-files`**: an array of objects that represent output files with the following properties:
   * **`id`:** a short, unique, informative identifier containing only alphanumeric characters and underscores.
 Typically used to generate variable names.
 Example: "data_file".
   * **`name`**: output name.